 - iliopubic eminence.

 The acetabular fossa is a circular non-articular depression located at the center of the acetabulum of the hip bone, which is occupied by the ligament of the head of the femur.
-Downwards the acetabular fossa is continuous with the acetabular notch.
+Inferiorly, the acetabular fossa is continuous with the acetabular notch.

 The iliopubic eminence (or iliopectineal eminence) is a flat prominence at the proximal part of the pubis marking the point of union between the ilium and pubis bones.
-The iliopubic eminence is the medial boundary of the groove, over which the iliacus and psoas major muscles pass.
+The iliopubic eminence is the medial boundary of the groove, over which the iliac and psoas major muscles pass.